-Labour Peer, LGBT global envoy for the Labour Party, Founding Chair of Stonewall
+The Lord Cashman CBE, former LGBT Global envoy for the Labour Party and Founding Chair of Stonewall.

 Angela is an LGBT campaigner.
 From 1992 to 2002 she was Director of Stonewall (UK).
 From 2003 to 2007 she was the director of the Government's Women and Equality Unit.
 She is currently a Commissioner of the Equality and Human Rights Commission.

 Sir Ian is an active member of the movement to change those UK laws which discriminate against lesbians and gay men.
 He is a cofounder of Stonewall which works for social and legal equality.